Precovery

-Jupiter's moon Valetudo was first discovered in 2017, but a number of precovery images have been identified since, including this one taken on 28 February 2003 by the Canada–France–Hawaii Telescope, in which Valetudo's position is marked by the two orange bars.
+Jupiter's moon Valetudo was discovered in 2016, but a number of precovery images have been identified since, including this one taken on 28 February 2003 by the Canada–France–Hawaii Telescope, in which Valetudo's position is marked by the two orange bars.

 In astronomy, precovery (short for pre-discovery recovery) is the process of finding the image of a celestial object in images or photographic plates predating its discovery, typically for the purpose of calculating a more accurate orbit.
 This happens most often with minor planets, but sometimes a comet, a dwarf planet, a natural satellite, or a star is found in old archived images; even exoplanet precovery observations have been obtained.
-"Precovery" refers to a pre-discovery image; "recovery" refers to imaging of a body which was lost to our view (as behind the Sun), but is now visible again (also see lost minor planet and lost comet).
+"Precovery" refers to a pre-discovery image; "recovery" refers to imaging of a body which was lost to our view (as behind the Sun), but has become visible again (also see lost minor planet and lost comet).

 Orbit determination requires measuring an object's position on multiple occasions.
 The longer the interval between observations, the more accurately the orbit can be calculated; however, for a newly discovered object, only a few days' or weeks' worth of measured positions may be available, sufficient only for a preliminary (imprecise) orbit calculation.

 When an object is of particular interest (such as asteroids with a chance of impacting Earth), researchers begin a search for precovery images.
 Using the preliminary orbit calculation to predict where the object might appear on old archival images, those images (sometimes decades old) are searched to see if it had in fact already been photographed.
 If so, a far longer observation arc can allow a far more precise orbital calculation.

 Until fast computers were widely available, it was impractical to analyze and measure images for possible minor planet discoveries because this required much human labor.
 Usually, such images were made years or decades earlier for other purposes (studies of galaxies, etc.), and it was not worth the time it took to look for precovery images of ordinary asteroids.
 Today, computers can easily analyze digital astronomical images and compare them to star catalogs containing up to a billion or so star positions to see if one of the "stars" is actually a precovery image of the newly discovered object.
 This technique has been used since the mid-1990s to determine the orbits of many minor planets.